samcohen16/Aligning-Time-Series/README.md

 This repository consists of an implementation of the Gromov-DTW metric for time series living on incomparable spaces

 ## Dependencies
-Please download dependencies by running python -r requirements.txt
+Please download dependencies by running pip install -r requirements.txt

 ## Demonstration
 A demonstration of Gromov-DTW in a toy imitation learning task is provided in the notebook Imitatiion_learning_2d.ipynb